ec-builds/enterprise-homelab/projects/virtualization-lab/proxmox-cluster.md

 `prox-lab-03` is planned as a third virtualization node with hardware similar to `prox-lab-02`.
 Final specifications will be documented after deployment and validation.

-Network routing and firewall services are planned for a dedicated system outside the Proxmox cluster, allowing cluster hosts to be restarted or maintained without directly affecting network availability.
+> **Note:** Firewall and routing services are hosted on dedicated hardware and are excluded from Proxmox resource calculations.

 ## `prox-lab-01`